 They listened closely, and after the meeting, talking in the parking lot, Hise asked them, “What do you think?”

 The CPA said, “Chuck, I don’t have a clue what she’s up to.
 I’m not saying she’s a thief or a con artist or anything.
 But if I was you, I’d put my money in my pocket and run.”

 And Quaker Gardens deposited $100,000 with Productions Plus.
-Priscilla Deters promised them that at the end of a year they would get a 100% match for their money, and that their money would be safe, kept in a certificate of deposit at a federally insured bank.
+Priscilla Deters promised them that at the end of a year they would get a 100% match for their money, doubling the total, and that their money would be safe, kept in a certificate of deposit at a federally insured bank.

 But Hise and his committee wanted to be sure.
 Damn sure, actually, though they might not admit to using profanity about it.

 Hise says he called the FDIC, to make sure the bank was insured.
 He also called an attorney, to double check on applicable regulations.
 Finally, he went to the bank along with the chairman of his Finance Committee, and insisted that he be given a letter guaranteeing that no one (read: Deters) could get at that CD without his signature, in advance.
 Period.
 The bank wrote the letter.